Reishi Mushroom Extract can be used as part of your candida treatment.

-I could go on, but I hope instead that these notes will encourage more readers to consider the benefits of reishi mushroom extract, as well as cooking with maitake and shiitake mushrooms for candida, health and overall wellness.
+I hope this will encourage more readers to consider the benefits of reishi mushroom extract, as well as cooking with maitake and shiitake mushrooms for candida, health and overall wellness.

 General descriptions and benefits of Maitake, Shiitake and Reishi Mushrooms

 Reishi Mushroom Extract and Candida - back to Candida Diet Guidelines